PhD Application Instructions

 Finally, we definitely want you to tell us why you want to join the intellectual community in our programs: What do we do that excites and interests you?
 How are we a good fit for you (and vice versa)?
 Are there specific faculty here whose work inspires, intrigues, challenges, or excites you?
 (We’re not looking for name-dropping here—we’re looking for connections that will tell us more about you.)

-Because we’ll be selecting some admitted application to nominate for University fellowships, you might also want to consider the fellowship criteria as you craft your Statement, which are: demonstrated academic excellent; an articulated commitment to research goals well-matched to the program or emphasis area; evidence of leadership potential or the capacity to make a distinctive professional or scholarly contribution; contributions to a diverse educational community (as evidenced in personal history and experience, research goals, or experience in promoting understanding among persons of different backgrounds); diverse background (racial, ethnic, gender, socioeconomic, geographic, disciplinary, etc.).
+NOTE: Because we’ll be selecting some admitted applicants to nominate for University fellowships, you might also want to consider the fellowship criteria as you craft your Statement, which are: demonstrated academic excellence; an articulated commitment to research goals well-matched to the program or emphasis area; evidence of leadership potential or the capacity to make a distinctive professional or scholarly contribution; contributions to a diverse educational community (as evidenced in personal history and experience, research goals, or experience in promoting understanding among persons of different backgrounds); diverse background (racial, ethnic, gender, socioeconomic, geographic, disciplinary, etc.).

-- A 1-page Statement of Teaching Philosophy in which you discuss your experience or potential as a teacher of writing and rhetoric; talk about your philosophy of writing (what are your goals as a writing teacher? what general approach do you take?) and indicate how you teach (e.g., what sorts of approaches and strategies do you employ, or would you employ, in teaching a writing, rhetoric or literacy class?).
+- A 1-page (300-400 word) Statement of Teaching Philosophy in which you discuss your experience or potential as a teacher of writing and rhetoric; talk about your philosophy of writing (what are your goals as a writing teacher? what general approach do you take?) and indicate how you teach (e.g., what sorts of approaches and strategies do you employ, or would you employ, in teaching a writing, rhetoric or literacy class?).

 - Two writing samples (e.g., major research paper, summary of master’s thesis, digital productions or pieces), each prefaced by a short contextual statement (brief annotation or summary).